-We publish our Learning News booklet termly – it has lots of information about each year group’s learning aims for that term: Learning News – Summer Term 2017
+We publish our Learning News booklet termly – it has lots of information about each year group’s learning aims for that term: Learning News – Autumn 2017

 Children of all age groups study Mathematics, English, Science, Information, Communication and Design Technology, History, Geography, Religious Education, Music, Art and Physical Education.

 Teachers organise the children in their class in a variety of ways depending on the activity planned, at a level appropriate for them.
 Junior age children are set by ability for Maths and English.
 In this way the children may be challenged by working in depth on a specific aspect of curriculum with a larger group of like-minded children.

 The weekly time spent by the children on the curriculum is as follows:

 Some aspects of the children’s work will arise from cross curricular links i.e. health education, personal and social education, citizenship, drugs awareness program and road safety.
 Literacy and numeracy skills are often consolidated within other subjects.

 |Year||Reading/daily practice of spellings and mental arithmetic||Other Work|

 |R||10 mins||10 mins*|

 |1 & 2||20 mins||10 mins*|

 |3 & 4||20 mins||20 mins|